natasjja/intro-to-coding/README.md

 [![License](https://img.shields.io/badge/License-CC0-green.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

-# Code Like A Girl: Intro to HTML and CSS Workshop
+# Intro to HTML and CSS Workshop

-In this repository are the activities for Code Like A Girl's Intro to HTML &amp; CSS workshop.
+In this repository are the activities for the Intro to HTML &amp; CSS workshop.

 ## Learning Objectives
 - What is the World Wide Web